-Note: The role of the Sonographer/Technologist may also be taken by the Physician or other qualified medical personnel, such as PA, NP or other delegated physician extender, if performing the scanning.
+Note: The role of the Sonographer/Technologist may also be taken by the Physician or other qualified medical personnel, such as PA or DO, if performing the scanning.
 General guidance on how to perform the VBF measurement envisioned by this Profile is provided in A.9, A.11, A.12, and A.13.
 Protocols used should be those provided by the manufacturer for a given system that have been validated for this Profile.